tmeumann/daiquiri/README.md

 ---

-Set up VSCode's [Remote - Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to use `Dockerfile.dev` as a remote container.
+Set up VSCode's [Remote - Containers plugin](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) to use `Dockerfile.dev` as a remote container.

 To compile and run: